 Break-fix vs. managed IT: Which is better?

 The answer to this question depends on your IT infrastructure and its needs.
 For instance, break-fix IT might suffice for businesses with a small IT footprint or an adequately staffed internal IT team.
-Break-fix IT also works where IT outage is not a big issue.
+Break-fix IT also works where an IT outage is not a big issue.

 But for businesses with mission-critical and complex IT systems, managed IT is the more practical option.
 In fact, many entrepreneurs understandably prefer the more holistic, consistent, and proactive managed IT to break-fix support.
 In short, managed IT does more for your business than break-fix support.